MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/impersonate-another-user-web-api.md

 ---
-title: "Impersonate another user using the Web API (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Impersonate another user using the Web API (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "Impersonation is used to execute business logic(code) on behalf of another Dynamics 365 user to provide a desired feature or service using the appropriate role and object-based security of that impersonated user.
-Read how you can impersonate another user in Dynamics 365 using the Web API" ms.custom: "" ms.date: 09/18/2018 ms.reviewer: ""
+description: "Impersonation is used to execute business logic(code) on behalf of another Dynamics 365 for Customer Engagement user to provide a desired feature or service using the appropriate role and object-based security of that impersonated user.
+Read how you can impersonate another user in Dynamics 365 for Customer Engagement using the Web API" ms.custom: "" ms.date: 09/18/2018 ms.reviewer: ""